ircv3/ircv3-specifications/core/message-tags-3.3.md

 this capability indicate that they are capable of parsing all well-formed tags, even if they don't handle them specifically.

-Servers advertising this capability indicate that they are capable of handling any tag received from a client, with or without the client-only prefix.
+Servers advertising this capability indicate that they are capable of parsing any tag received from a client, with or without the client-only prefix.

 ### Tags